First Time User? Enroll now.

 The treatment of Burkitt lymphoma/leukemia is the same as treatment for diffuse large B-cell lymphoma.
 The following discussion is pertinent to the treatment of both types of childhood NHL.

-Unlike mature B-lineage NHL seen in adults, there is no difference in outcome based on histology (Burkitt lymphoma/leukemia or diffuse large B-cell lymphoma).
-Pediatric Burkitt lymphoma/leukemia and diffuse large B-cell lymphoma are clinically very aggressive and are treated with very intensive regimens.[19,20,21,22,23]
+Unlike mature B-lineage NHL seen in adult patients, there is no difference in outcome based on histology in pediatric patients (Burkitt lymphoma/leukemia or diffuse large B-cell lymphoma).
+Pediatric Burkitt lymphoma/leukemia and diffuse large B-cell lymphoma are clinically very aggressive, and patients are treated with very intensive regimens.[19,20,21,22,23,24]

 Tumor lysis syndrome is often present at diagnosis or after initiation of treatment.
 This emergent clinical situation should be anticipated and addressed before treatment is started.
 (Refer to the Tumor lysis syndrome section in the Treatment Option Overview for Childhood NHL section of this summary for more information.)

-The following studies have contributed to the development of current treatment regimens for pediatric Burkitt lymphoma/leukemia and diffuse large B-cell lymphoma.
+The following studies have contributed to the development of current treatment regimens for pediatric patients with Burkitt lymphoma/leukemia and diffuse large B-cell lymphoma.

 Standard treatment options for Burkitt lymphoma/leukemia and diffuse large B-cell lymphoma are described in Table 5.

 There is no standard treatment option for patients with recurrent or progressive disease.
 For patients with recurrent or refractory aggressive mature B-cell NHL, reported survival ranges between 10% to 50%; in the largest series, survival was reported to be about 20%.[21,29,30]; [Level of evidence: 3iiiA] Three large retrospective multivariable analyses identified the following prognostic factors: